Hares - See You Jimmy & Dick the Shit

 Keith - went to Bali for his 40th, was late back and thought of blaming it on CX engine trouble, then forgot his better half in Jakarta in the process.

-Richard (drinking for the still absent Jimmy as well) - semantic slip up in the directions to the start, after it was determined the ferry pier wasn't "adjacent" any block of flats.
+Dick the Shit (drinking for the still absent Jimmy as well) - semantic slip up in the directions to the start, after it was determined the ferry pier wasn't "adjacent" any block of flats.
 Inconsistent use of flour - the first markings were exploded bags of flour, while the rest of the trail consisted of whatever dust was left on their hands.